Groups in Tuqqi are centralized, flexible workspaces that organize teams, tasks, and information to make collaboration easy and effective.

 Permissions Within Groups

-Other users can only edit items they created or have been granted access to.
+In the Default Permissions model, admins can view and edit all items, while other users can only edit items they created or have been granted access to.

-All users can view and edit all items, regardless of who created them.
+In the Co-Working model, all users can view and edit all items, regardless of who created them.

 A classified group is perfect for managing processes that require limited visibility: